 Listen to the difference in tone, such as dropping below the note (flat), or going above the note (sharp).
 Drop your tone a little, or raise it a little, and hear how you get away from the original tone.
 The farther you get away, the more dissonant, or uncomfortable the two sounds become.
 Their sound waves start interfering, and the result is noise, or at least dissonance.

 Two notes played a half step apart won't sound good.
 Their sound waves interrupt, as they're not far apart enough to become distinct and complement one another.
 This is a quality of chords; the notes that make up the chord complement (sync with) each others' sound waves

 Now that you can tell if you're sharp or flat, play two different notes on your own instrument, separately.
 Notice if one is sharp or flat in its own sound wave, compared to the other note.
 Does one note sound like it's complementing the other perfectly?
 Does it sound flat?
 Does it sound sharp?

 Learning the proper distances between sounds, keeps chords and improvisational melodies in tune.
 Each will be a sound wave supporter.

 You'll learn the boundaries of Major, minor, diminished, and Augmented intervals, and help yourself predict any key change in advance.
 Tones are no longer a jumble in your head.
 They actually work together to inspire, according to a reference point already in place, such as a root or key.

 As in drawing, you can make a line, but the line's shape, angle, and length only make sense in the reference of another line.
-A tone's loudness, duration, quality, timbre, and octave has meaning within another tone.
+A tone's pitch, loudness, duration, quality, timbre, and octave has meaning within another tone.
 As you notice the subtle attributes of notes, you will feel more confident about creating art from more powerful, individual tools of sound.